SirbayC/Talio/README.md

 - `hash = 7`
 - For each character `c` in the password we multiply `hash` by `31` and add the integer representation in `UTF16` of the character `c` to this.

+## Disclaimer

+The original repository is located on GitLab, this being a simple copy of it, with demonstrative purposes.
+The code, as mentioned earlier, was created by me and the mentioned team members, based on a template provided by the university.
+The code and content in this repository is provided for reference purposes only.
+One may not copy, reproduce, or distribute this code without explicit permission from the owner.
+Unauthorized use of this code may violate applicable copyright laws.